Cleymax/CLibrary/README.md

 ---

-<p align="center"> Api for downloading and loading the necessary dependencies into the classloader.
+<p align="center"> Api to download and load the necessary dependencies into the classloader.
     <br>
 </p>